-Using popular education methods, participants engage in small group work, learn how to listen and identify hindrances, and interact positively with each other in the training.
+Using popular education methods, you’ll engage in small group work, learn how to listen and identify hindrances, and interact positively with each other in the training.
+With online training you get to connect with people from all over, all from the comfort of your own space.

 Spirit in Action trainings are available to both groups and individuals.
-Our three-hour webinars range from $60 per person (discounted for six or more people from one organization) to $600 for a specific group.
-Customized webinar and interactive online trainings, including a needs assessment are also available.
-We also offer in-person trainings for organizations – email us for details.
+Our three-hour online trainings range from $60 per person (discounted for six or more people from one organization) to $600 for a specific group.
+Customized online and in-person trainings, including a needs assessment and online group coaching, are also available – email us for details.

 You can also call us at 413-256-4612.
 Don’t hesitate to contact us if your group’s needs exceed your resources!